-The cost-accuracy tradeoff is solved by the introduction of basis sets of prefixed size, ranging from split-valence polarization or double-$\zeta$ quality to triple-$\zeta$ and higher basis sets; this also greatly simplifies choosing the basis set, as one only needs to pick a suitable rung, that is, the cardinal number of the basis set.
+The cost-accuracy tradeoff is solved by the introduction of basis sets of prefixed size, ranging from split-valence polarization or polarized double-$\zeta$ quality to polarized triple-$\zeta$ and higher basis sets; this also greatly simplifies choosing the basis set, as one only needs to pick a suitable rung, that is, the cardinal number of the basis set.
 Examples of modern basis sets include the correlation consistent family,\citep{Dunning1989_JCP_1007} the TURBOMOLE default basis sets,\citep{Weigend2003_JCP_12753} and the polarization consistent family.\citep{Jensen2001_JCP_9113}

 We note in passing that such standard energy-optimized basis sets are often suboptimal for modeling properties other than (differences in) the total energy.
 Specially optimized basis sets that yield faster convergence to the CBS limit have been reported for various properties in the literature, such as magnetic properties\citep{Manninen2006_JCC_434,Lehtola2015_JCC_335,Jensen2006_JCTC_1360,Jensen2008_JCTC_719} and electron momentum densities.\citep{Lehtola2012_JCP_104105,Lehtola2013_JCP_44109}